 - Allow the gravy mixture to cool sufficiently before adding the sour cream so that it does not curdle.
 If you're too impatient (like me!), you can temper the sour cream by stirring some of the hot liquid into it.
 Then stir the warmed sour cream mixture into the gravy liquid.

-What To Serve With Hungarian Pork Chops
+How To Serve Hungarian Pork Chops

-But for a Sunday dinner or when I have a little extra time, I’d go for a side dish of Hungarian cabbage and noodles and/or our family favorite mashed potatoes with cream cheese and sour cream.
-And I’d FOR SURE make my Grandma’s Hungarian cucumber salad with sour cream.
+But for a Sunday dinner or when I have a little extra time, I'd go for a side dish of fried cabbage and noodles and/or our family favorite mashed potatoes with cream cheese.

 Mmm, my mouth is watering just thinking about this delicious meal...
 I hope these creamy pork chops become your family's new favorite recipe, too!